DigitalGoldRush/Module-14-Challenge/README.md

 ## Create a trading bot with machine learning algorithms that can adapt to new data

+- ###  Implement an algorithmic trading strategy using ML to automate the trading process

+- ### Adjust the input parameters to optimize the algorithm

+- ### Optimize results by implementing different ML classifiers.

 ---

 ![https://github.com/DigitalGoldRush/Module-14-Challenge/blob/main/Resources/robot-assistance-2021-10-19-11-47-50-utc.jpg](https://github.com/DigitalGoldRush/Module-14-Challenge/blob/main/Resources/robot-assistance-2021-10-19-11-47-50-utc.jpg)

-- ### Solution 1: Implement an algorithmic trading strategy using machine learning to automate the trading process

-- ### Solution 2: Adjust the input parameters to optimize the algorithm

-- ### Solution 3: Train a new machine learning model and compare the results

-- ###  Deliverable: Jupyter report with the results of the analysis
+## Result Analysis

+### The best strategy is the ADA (Ada Boost) Strategy because it has the highest cumulative returns

+### The least effective strategy is the DT (Decision Tree) Strategy because it has the lowest cumulative returns

+### A Sharp analysis is recommended to consider if the risk of the strategy is worth the reward

 ---